cohenAdi/project-airline/README.md

 Folders :
-1. DOMAIN : The object which create the base for the system : a.Aircraft objecct b.Airrline
+1. DOMAIN : The objects that create the base for the system :
+ - Aircraft objecct
+ - Airrline
-c.Distance : lan,lon and name of position .
+ - Distance : lan,lon and name of position .
-d.market :Singleton Where airline and distance list's supose to be e.typeDest - enum class with two types .
+ - market :Singleton Where airline and distance list's supose to be
+ - typeDest - enum class with two types .

-2.Exception class: If object id isn't found in the service it throw unique exception .
+2.Exception class: If object id isn't found in the service it throw's unique exception .

 3.DTO class - holds the data from controller and make the conncetion between the layers .

-4.Repository : class for encapsule and retriev the data we collected.
+4.Repository : class to encapsulate and retriev the data we collected.

-5.Controllers: mapping ths post\get\delete for the data.
+5.Controllers: mapping - post\get\delete the data.